supermacro/supermacro/README.md

 - TypeScript
 - React

 Interested?
-Message me at hiring@gdelgado.ca with a quick intro about you and a description of the hardest problem you've personally solved (or the most impressive thing you've ever built).
+Message me at hiring@gdelgado.ca with a quick intro about you and a description of the most impressive thing you've ever built / worked on.

 ----